When presenting links to content in different languages, consider the following:

 However, be sure to give an easy option to change languages: autodetection isn’t always 100% accurate.

-Don’t use flags
+Don’t use flags unless the content is country specific

 Unless the content is specific to that country — don’t use flags!